 Pecorino Romano

 This Italian cheese is made from sheep’s milk (Pecora means sheep in Italian), giving it a distinctively sharp, salty, and slightly tangy flavor profile that differs from cow’s milk cheeses.
 It’s hard, granular, and often used for grating, similar to Parmesan, but with a more assertive taste.
+As of April 2026, Pecorino Romano is highly regarded for its ability to add a robust, salty kick to dishes, making it a favorite among chefs and home cooks alike.

 Aged Gouda

 While Gouda can be enjoyed young and mild, aged Gouda transforms into a spectacular hard cheese.
 The aging process (often 1-3 years) develops crunchy tyrosine crystals and caramel-like, butterscotch notes, making it a true treat to nibble on.
+As of April 2026, aged Goudas, particularly those aged for 18 months or longer, are celebrated for their rich flavor complexity and unique crystalline texture, making them popular additions to gourmet cheese selections.

 The Benefits of Using Hard Cheeses in Cooking